 - Language: Your poem may be written in English or te reo Māori.

-- We want to give all young people in Wellington the opportunity to have their work published in an accessible platform.
+- We want to give all young people in Wellington the opportunity to have their work published on an accessible platform.
 We think everyone deserves a platform and the chance to see something they created be part of the library’s collection, alongside all the great authors and poets represented on our shelves.
-We hope that Tūhono grows into a uniquely Wellington collection of writing, capturing the thoughts and emotions of kids and teens from all over the city and region across time.
-We are so excited to see what you come up with!
+The last edition of Tūhono proved itself to be a uniquely Wellington collection of writing, capturing the thoughts and emotions of kids and teens from all over the city and region across time.
+We are so excited to see what you come up with this time!